oplS17projects/Octo-Weather-5000/README.md

 ### External Technologies
 We plan on using a weather API to provide relevant weather information and parsing the information appropriately.
+We are also going to explore Google Geolocation API with the purpose of displaying the weather near the users current location.

 ### Data Sets or other Source Materials
 We will be working with data from APIs that were made available to us.